Nageswar-Sahoo/EMLO4_HYDRA/README.md

 Features

-           1> Train and evaluate a deep learning model on the Dog Breed Image Dataset
+           1> Train and evaluate a deep learning model on the Dog Cat Image Dataset

            2> Docker containerization for easy deployment and reproducibility